 You need residency to open a bank account, get a driver’s license, get certain private health insurance policies, work in Mexico, and for many other activities.

 While there are several ways to get residency, the most common option is through financial solvency.
-Mexican authorities use a formula based on the current daily minimum wage of MXN172.87 to determine financial solvency.
+Mexican authorities use a formula based on the current daily minimum wage of MXN $208 to determine financial solvency.

-For temporary residency, you need a monthly income starting at $2600 USD and up to $3300 USD or $43k-$52k USD in savings.
-The amount varies by consulate.
+For temporary residency, you need a monthly income starting at USD $3,500 and up to $4,600 USD or USD $58k-74k in savings for the past 12 months.
+There is a disparity because the amount varies depending on which Mexican consulate you apply to.

-For permanent residency, you need a monthly income starting at USD $4,321 and up to $5800 USD or savings/investments for the past 12 months starting at $170k and up to $280k.
-The number varies by consulate.
+For permanent residency, you need a monthly income starting at USD $5,800 and up to $7,800 USD or savings/investments for the past 12 months starting at $231,000 and up to $300k.
+Again, the requirements depend on which consulate you apply to.

 And because things are changing so quickly in Mexican immigration procedures (almost daily, it seems), it’s never been more vital for you to apply for residency sooner rather than later.
-Just because you qualify for Mexican residency this year doesn’t mean you’ll qualify in 2024 or the following year.
+Just because you qualify for Mexican residency this year doesn’t mean you’ll qualify this year or the following.

 Get The List of Income Requirements for Residency in Mexico By City Here